005 Mohamed Mohamed

 Her husband and four children joined her in the years that followed, and then they had their fifth child here, one year ago.
 The family has settled in Gorham, ME.

 Patrick Kambu came from Kinshasa, Democratic Republic of Congo where he was born and raised.
-On a scholarship, he attended an International Law program in Warsaw, Poland before moving to Portland, ME.
+On a scholarship, he studied Public International Law in Warsaw, Poland before moving to Portland, ME.
 He is currently the President of the non-profit group Congolese Community of Maine (www.cocomaine.org) designed to help support new arrivals and promote cultural events.
-Patrick has always cared about social justice and is finishing a Masters degree in Leadership this spring.
+Patrick has always cared about social justice and is finishing a Masters degree in Leadership this spring at Southern New Hampshire University.

 Ina is from Semarang, Middle Java, Indonesia and arrived in Maine in 1974.
 She was a teacher by trade, but because of her Chinese ancestry was not allowed to be hired as a teacher in Indonesia.
 She came to the US, got her Bachelors, teaching certification and Masters degree from USM, and has been an educator since.
 She currently works in the Portland Public Schools as an Education Technician III, teaching English in an ELL classroom (English Language Learning).
 She is also active in the union to advocate for Ed Techs in the Portland Schools.